 Festival Wines & Wineries

-For the 2026 edition, 114 wineries from 14 countries are participating.
-Participating countries and the number of wineries in each are listed below (exact numbers are subject to change).
+For the 2026 edition, 114 wineries from 14 countries participated.
+Countries and the number of wineries from each are listed below.
+(Note: Exact numbers and other details were subject to change.)

 - France (27)